leowbrown/M2F2/README.md

 - End Each line with a ';'.
 - When separated by semicolons, multiple short statements on one line are allowed.
 - Allow one " " before and after operators

-#### Correct Use of indention:
+- Correct Use of indention.

+  #### Good Example:

   function myFunction() {
       document.getElementById("demo1").innerHTML = "Hello Dolly!";